bonilab/covid19-vaccine-allocation-RI-MA/README.md

 **Note:** raw trajectories files are available on request.

 ## 3. Reproduce figures
-Python scripts needed to reproduce main text figures (and similar for those in the supplement) are available in `helper` folder:
+Python3 scripts needed to reproduce main text figures (and similar for those in the supplement) are available in `helper` folder:

 - Figure 2: `plot_efficacy.py`
 - Figure 3: `plot_low_med_high_transmission.py`